Silversonic Port Douglas

 - 3 Outer Agincourt Ribbon Reefs

-- 07:30 – Check-in at Quicksilver Reservations Counter located inside the Reef Marina for your boarding passes.
+- 07:30 – First Check-in at Quicksilver Reservations Counter inside the Crystalbrook Marina.

-- On the outward journey, certified and introductory dive briefings begin.
+- Along the way, a thorough certified and introductory dive briefing.

-- Get ready to view the beauty of this natural wonder!
+- Then get ready to see the beauty of this natural wonder!

-- 11:30 – Silversonic departs for the second reef location.
+- 11:30 – Next, Silversonic departs for the second reef location.

 - Snorkelers site briefing.

-- Snorkellers are once again briefed as to the best areas to snorkel.
+- Snorkelling briefs on the best areas to snorkel.

-- Option for certified divers to do a third dive or second introductory dive.
+- Option for certified divers to do a third dive and a second introductory dive.

 - Up to 5 hours at Australia’s Great Barrier Reef

 - Snorkelling equipment, including mask, snorkel and fins.